 You should get out of bed to walk every day.
 It’s also recommended that you take deep breaths and cough every three hours while you’re awake, at least for the first day, to strengthen your lungs.

 Everyone heals at a different pace.
 Your recovery can depend on your physical condition and age, as well as the severity of the procedure.
-Follow your doctor’s instructions and:
+Follow your local NYC gynecologist’s instructions and: